 Saltonstall, as minister in New London, was the most common target of the Rogerenes.
 The sect was discourteous and abusive toward the established church, while simultaneously maintaining a sympathetic following in town.

-Saltonstall’s answer was simple.
-Using his powers under the state and church, he declared them legally man and wife and went back to eating.
-It’s difficult for historians to nail down the details of the story.
+Historians haven’t managed to nail down the details of the story.
 It’s been told many times and with minor changes in the specifics.
 But it seems to perfectly capture the relationship between the official New London church and its chief critic, John Rogers and his Rogerenes.

 Birth of the Rogerenes